jayprajapati857/ngx-uploader-directive/projects/ngx-uploader-directive/README.md

 Angular 9 File Uploader Directive which provides two directives, which are select and file drag and drop to upload files on server.

+Facilities provided by this directives:

+- Upload all selected files in a single request.
+- Only allow such type to upload settings (Ex. jpg, png, txt, pdf).
+- Maximum file upload size settings.
+- Single file in single request.
+- Multiple files in single request.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.10.

 ## Installation